hananagohir/Python-Workshop-Project/README.md

 # How To Run The project
-1. Clone this repository to your local machine: `https://github.com/hananagohir/Python-Workshop-Project.git`
+1. Clone this repository to your local machine: `git clone https://github.com/hananagohir/Python-Workshop-Project.git`

 2. Change into the project directory: `cd Python-Workshop-Project`